nimiq/safe/README.md

 *Note:* The `content` marker will be removed once the HTML has been inserted (cf. example above).

 ## X-element API
-Each x-element comes with the fundamental functionality you need: creating an element, finding elements, and handling events.
+Each x-element comes with the fundamental functionality: creating an element, finding elements, and handling events.

 Method                           | Parameters   | Return               | Description
 ---------------------------------|--------------|----------------------|-----------------------